-Use this guide to check that your home-based business has all the business insurances required by law and that you don’t get a nasty surprise when you try to make a claim.
+But running a business from home can invalidate your home insurance policy so to hep avoid potential disaster, use this guide to check that your home-based business has all the business insurances required by law and that you don’t get a nasty surprise when you try to make a claim.

 This is a policy you most likely took out when you got your mortgage.
 It helps to cover the costs of repairing or rebuilding your home if it is damaged or destroyed.

 It is very much worthwhile contacting your insurer to notify them you will be running a business from home.
 While most businesses shouldn’t have any effect on the cover or cost of it, if you are smelting molten metal in your garage, your insurance company may rightly see that as a greater risk!